How To Get More Views on LinkedIn

 - Bulk up on content

-If you want those views, stay active on the network.
+If you want those LinkedIn views, stay active on the network.
+Publish a LinkedIn post every now and then.
 Logging in for a few minutes at least once a week can do wonders for your LinkedIn profile.
+You can even just re-share a blog post if you’re pressed for time.

 You don’t need to do heavy scrolling.
 Just interact with the community by commenting on articles, sharing posts, joining groups, and connecting with other users.